MoviesPopularQueer Screens

 “When Alex was a kid, before anyone knew his name, he dreamed of love like it was a fairy tale, as if it would come sweeping into his life on the back of a dragon one day.
 When he got older, he learned about love as a strange thing that could fall apart no matter how badly you wanted it, a choice you make anyway.
 He never imagined it’d turn out he was right both times.”
 (Red, White & Royal Blue, by Casey McQuiston, 2019)

 So if you know what transpires between them, then you know.
-If not, get ready because these two will break and then patch up your heart in ways you weren’t expecting.
-What both Zakhay Perez and Galitzine achieve with their characters is outstanding.
+If not, get ready because these two will break, and then patch up your heart in ways you weren’t expecting.
+What both Zakhar Perez and Galitzine achieve with their characters is outstanding.
 They effortlessly embody everything that makes Alex and Henry so unique, and we’ll be endlessly grateful to them for putting so much of themselves into the making of these beloved characters.

 Image Courtesy of Amazon Studios.
 Alex and Henry's love story.